What Makes an Argument Convincing?

 The Principle of Social Proof

 We also are social beings, influenced heavily by the opinions and actions of others.
 This is where the principle of social proof comes into play.
 People are influenced by what others think and do.
 We find arguments more convincing if we know that others, especially those we admire or identify with, support them.
+Robert Cialdini’s Principle of Social Proof (Influence, 2016) explains that individuals look to the behavior of others to guide their own decisions, especially in moments of uncertainty.
 This psychological principle is why testimonials, celebrity endorsements, and user reviews are powerful tools in marketing and persuasion.
 They tap into our innate desire to conform to group norms.
 Don’t hesitate to cite examples or experts’ consensus to strengthen your argument by showing that your position is supported by others.

 Convincing arguments are supported by credible and relevant evidence.
 This could include statistics, facts, quotes from authorities, and analogies that back up the claims being made.
 You have to understand that people respect authority and expertise.
 They are also more easily persuaded by those they like or have a connection with.
 Building rapport and finding common ground before and during an argument can make your position more appealing.